NCI-HTAN-Jamborees/1.-Transcription-Program-Gradients/README.md

 ![Image showing workflow](Workflow.png)

 ## Data Details
 Visium 10X data were downloaded from the Human Tumor Atlas Network’s WUSTL atlas (HTAN WUSTL).
-We downloaded NN files from NN samples.
+We downloaded 6 files from 6 samples.
 This is the [direct link]() to the HTAN filtered list of samples with the freely accessible Seurat RDS (R code files).

 ## Project Description
 This project includes follwing R scripts: